ARM-software/lisa/README.md

 	$ sudo pip install --upgrade trappy bart-py devlib

+*NOTE:* TRAPpy and BART depend on *ipython* and *ipython-notebook*.
+Some IPython Notebooks examples are written in JSON nbformat version 4 which might not be supported by the IPython version installed by *apt-get* (current version is 1.2.1-2 which does not support such format).
+In this case, it is needed to remove IPython and install it using *pip* instead:

+	$ sudo apt-get remove ipython ipython-notebook
+	$ sudo pip install ipython ipython-notebook

 ## Clone the repository

 The code of the LISA toolkit with all the supported tests and Notebooks can be